 OrthoTape Premium Fiberglass Casting Tape 3 Inch X 4yrds.
 (10-rolls) OrthoTape Premium was designed from scratch.
-We started fresh with a new developed formula for the perfect tape.
+We started fresh with a newly developed formula for the perfect tape.
 OrthoTape is incredibly vibrant in colors as we added more dye to help maintain color throughout the time of wear.
-You also get the perfect lay down at the end of the each roll with OrthoTape.
-OrthoTape is strong fiberglass casting tape that easily conforms to the natural bends and curves of the body.
+You also get the perfect lay down at the end of each roll with OrthoTape.
+OrthoTape is a strong fiberglass casting tape that easily conforms to the natural bends and curves of the body.

 100% Satisfaction guarantee with photo proof.